DataDog/integrations-core/prometheus/README.md

   repeat_interval: 3h
 ```

-**Note**: This endpoint only accepts a single event in the payload at a time.
+**Note**: This endpoint accepts only one event in the payload at a time.

 2. Restart the Prometheus and Alertmanager services.
 ```